GardenGroupUO/Organisms/Documentation/source/make_energy_vs_similarity_results_documentation.rst

 if ``make_epoch_plots = True``:
 ===============================

 You will get two types of plots that contain each individual era (between epochs).
-Some examples are given below
+Some examples are given below:

 .. image:: Images/Energy_vs_Similarity_per_individual_epoch_forward_Epoch_1.png